-- (i) Enerplus' does not have a specific emissions reduction target due to the alignment with the reporting deadlines of other corporate metrics and the lag time associated with GHG data.
+- (i) Enerplus does not have a specific emissions reduction target due to the alignment with the reporting deadlines of other corporate metrics and the lag time associated with GHG data.
 For example, corporate metrics are normally reported in January to the Board of Directors for the year prior while the full data set to calculate GHG emissions is not normally available until early February with additional time needed for calculations and validation.
 The timing of corporate metrics is aligned with the employee compensation cycle.
-Discussions are underway to determine a Corporate GHG target strategy (e.g., internal GHG target based on a June to June) that would allow us to meet the timing and GHG strategy objectives to reduce emissions year over year. - (ii) If GHG calculation methodologies and boundaries are constant over the next 5 years and there are no significant divestment or acquisition activities during that time, Enerplus' is currently forecasting a base case GHG emissions (Scope 1) increase of approximately 16% over the next 5 years.
+Discussions are underway to determine a Corporate GHG target that would allow us to meet the timing and GHG strategy objectives to reduce emissions year over year. - (ii) If GHG calculation methodologies and boundaries are constant over the next 5 years and there are no significant divestment or acquisition activities during that time, Enerplus is currently forecasting a base case GHG emissions to decrease from a peak in 2015.
+This will largely in part to increased efforts for Energy efficiency projects and the strengthening of the Energy Performance Working Group.
+The vision for this group is to make Enerplus a leader in sustainability in Oil and Gas.